DalvinderSingh2022/projectManager/README.md

-# Tasker
+# Project Manager

-Tasker is a simple yet powerful task management application that helps you organize and prioritize your tasks efficiently.
+PRojectmanager is a full-stack web application for managing projects, built using the MERN stack (MongoDB, Express.js, React, Node.js) with authentication implemented via JSON Web Tokens (JWT)
 [live demo](https://taskmanagerds.netlify.app/)

 ## Features

-- Create, edit, and delete tasks
+- Create, edit, and delete projects
-- Set due dates for tasks
+- Set due dates for projects
 - Organize tasks into categories(status)
 - Mark tasks as completed
-- Search and filter tasks
+- Search and filter projects
 - User-friendly and intuitive interface
-- Assign tasks to other users
+- Assign projects to other users

 ## Usage

 1. Create an account or log in if you already have one.
 2. Add tasks by using the "Create Task" section on the dashboard.
-3. Edit or delete tasks by clicking the task.
+3. Edit or delete projects by clicking the task.
 4. Use the filters and search functionality to find specific tasks.
 5. Mark tasks as completed when you finish them.
 6. Add comments to tasks to give suggestions or to communicate with other users.